catberry/catberry/docs/modules/context.md

 property.
 Its value is a concatenation of `location.pathname` and `location.search` in browser and `request.url` at server.

+##Referrer
+If you need to know previous client's page URL you can use `referrer` property.
+But use it very carefully because at server Catberry uses `Referer` HTTP header and in browser it is just previous URL in History API.

 ##State
 Most important thing in context is `state` property.
 It is an immutable object that you can use to know what application parameters now are.